AndrewAlmighty/RustLearning/README.md

 - p2p_torrent - simple app where peers can share files in p2p network.
 - terminal_game_engine - simple termina game engine with 3 games: snake, tetris and breakout
 - galaxy_simulation - simple galaxy simulator.
 Tell how much particles you want and magic happens
+- network_packets_processor - quite big app.
+Lot's of unsafe things here.
+Packets are inserted to MPMC ring buffer, from which are picked by other threads in order to put them into some custom Cache.